viralplatipuss/SimpleFunctional/README.md

 Obviously, it's impossible to create most applications this way.
 As a lot of APIs, especially around UI, are not functionally pure.
 That's why we have an ImpureApp to manage the App and handle/provide it's IO using IO Handlers.

 IO Handlers are not functionally pure.
 They can handle the IO requests using imperative, stateful code.
-Such as some of the default Apple libraries.
+Such as wrapping some of the default Apple libraries.

 The ImpureApp hides the IO handlers from the pure app, by only communicating with it via the IO types.
 Immutable value-types that represent input and output.